keptn/keptn.github.io/content/en/docs/install/helm-install/index.md

 the Keptn API is located under `http://HOSTNAME/mykeptn/api` and the Keptn Bridge is located under `http://HOSTNAME/mykeptn/bridge`:

 ```
-helm upgrade keptn keptn --install -n keptn --create-namespace --wait --version=0.19.3 --repo=https://charts.keptn.sh --set=apiGatewayNginx.type=LoadBalancer,prefixPath=/mykeptn
+helm upgrade keptn keptn --install -n keptn --create-namespace --wait \
+   --version={{< param "version" >}} --repo=https://charts.keptn.sh \
+   --set=apiGatewayNginx.type=LoadBalancer,continuousDelivery.enabled=true,prefixPath=/mykeptn
 ```

 ## Install Keptn with externally hosted MongoDB

-If you want to use an externally hosted MongoDB instead of the MongoDB installed by Keptn, please use the `helm upgrade` command as shown below.
-Basically, provide the MongoDB host, port, user, and password in form of a connection string.
+If you want to use an externally hosted MongoDB instead of the MongoDB installed by Keptn, use the `helm upgrade` command, specifying the MongoDB host, port, user, and password in form of a connection string as shown below:

 ```
 helm upgrade keptn keptn --install -n keptn --create-namespace